 Happy New Year!
-Is thanking employees more frequently in 2018 on your management team’s list of resolutions?
+Is thanking employees more frequently on your management team’s list of resolutions?

 How about a “Thank You training”?
 Make it a company resolution this year to train managers in the art of thanking employees!

 January is National Thank You Month.
 This year, do more than resolve to thank people more.
 It’s time to recognize that showing appreciation isn’t just a nice-to-have soft skill but integral to successfully managing a team.

 A recent HR Dive Spotlight on workplace culture includes a focus on meshing training with company culture.

 “Walk into just about any company that says it prioritizes culture and you’ll see it in everything, from the casual dress code to the cool furniture.
 But can the same be said for training and professional development?” writes HR Dive’s Tess Taylor.

 “To an up-and-coming generation of talent, what and how you teach them has a great deal of importance,” Taylor writes.